srozemuller/rozemuller_blog/content/blog/2021-12-03-distribute-onedrive-with-winget-and-onedrive-best-practices-automated/index.md

 }
 ```

-Thank you for reading this blog about installing OneDrive with OneDrive best practices in Microsoft Endpoint Manager.
+Thank you for reading this blog about installing OneDrive with OneDrive best practices in Microsoft Intune.

 {{< bye >}}